ARE YOU HOMELESS OR

 McCreesh Place, an apartment building on N. Davidson Street, was built in 2003 and houses 90 formerly homeless men and women.
 McCreesh Place was Charlotte’s first permanent supportive housing community.

-SHC grew our program by purchasing St. Johns Place, a 32-unit apartment building which will create more affordable apartments for chronically homeless individuals and families living with disabilities.
+SHC grew our program by purchasing St. John’s Place, a 32-unit apartment building that will create more affordable apartments for chronically homeless individuals and families living with disabilities.

 SHC helps our residents find safe homes in the community.
 Due to negative or nonexistent rental histories, SHC advocates for our residents to landlords are willing to rent to our clients.

 Supportive housing is a best practice for serving chronically homeless individuals and families.
 Typically, residents who enter our programs never become homeless again.
-Last year, 96% of our residents maintained stable housing.
-Contribute to our mission to end chronic homeless by clicking on the button below.
+Please contribute to our mission to end chronic homeless today!